Michael Lewis, Co-Chair

 Tony Hoang is the Deputy Director at Equality California, the nation’s largest statewide LGBT organization.
 In that role, he oversees EQCA’s political, legislative, programmatic and communications activities.
 Prior to joining the Equality California staff, Tony worked at the Pacific Council of International Policy and the Los Angeles County Federation of Labor.
 Tony graduated from the University of Southern California with a Major in International Relations and Minors in Political Science and Biology.

-Ronald Moore retired February 1, 2016 as the Vice President of Human Resources for Safe Horizon.
-After seven years.
-He relocated to his hometown of Detroit on June 1, 2016.
-At Safe Horizon he was responsible for Staffing, Compensation and Benefits, Training and Development as well as Employee Relations.
-Safe Horizon is the nation’s largest provider of services to victims of Domestic Violence.
-SH has approximately 600 employees based in 50 sites within the five boroughs of New York City.
-The largest client populations are those who live in one of eight Domestic Violence shelters.
-Other programs include Child Advocacy Centers in each borough servicing children who are victims of physical and/or sexual abuse.
+Ronald Moore retired February 1, 2016 as the Vice President of Human Resources for Safe Horizon where he worked for seven years.
 Mr. Moore joined Safe Horizon after 26 years of employment in Human Resources at Hewlett Packard.
 He lived in 5 cities during the 26 years in predominately the Human Resources function.
-After a transfer to Atlanta, Georgia, Mr. Moore became the Site General Manager for the Atlanta Business Center with a population of 2, 500 employees.
-He was also the face of Hewlett Packard to the Atlanta business and government community.
-Mr. Moore accepted an early retirement offer from Hewlett Packard in 2005.
 In 2006 Ronald became the Director of Diversity and Inclusion for the Kimberly-Clark Company based in Atlanta.
-He was responsible for the global K-C Diversity and Inclusion Strategy and 15 employee network groups, in addition to managing relations with several national diversity organizations.
 He decided to return to New York City in 2008.
-Mr. Moore has been involved in many nonprofit organizations over the years, serving as a member of the board of directors for over 10 nonprofit organizations.
-He served as President of the Atlanta Executive Network, Co-Chair of Georgia Equality and a board member of Out and Equal.
-Most recently has volunteered at NY Empire Pride Agenda.
-He served on the Church Council and was the Chair of the Personnel and Salary committee of the Riverside Church of New York City.
+Mr. Moore has been involved in many nonprofit organizations over the years, serving as a member of the board of directors for over 10 nonprofit organizations, including Atlanta Executive Network, Georgia Equality, Out and Equal, Empire State Pride Agenda, and Riverside Church of New York City.
 Mr. Moore received a Bachelor of Arts in Communications, a Master of Arts in Counseling, and a Master’s in Labor and Industrial Relations all from Michigan State University.
 A native of Detroit, he returned to live there on June 1, 2016.
+He currently serves on the board of Equality Michigan.

 Troy Stevenson is the Executive Director of Freedom Oklahoma, the statewide organization focused on public education and advocacy on behalf of Oklahoma’s LGBT Community.
 Troy is a nationally recognized civil rights advocate and the former executive director of Garden State Equality, in New Jersey, and a veteran of 2 presidential campaigns.
 Troy earned a degree in political science from the University of Oklahoma, and a degree in international law from the University of Westminster in London.